 With the exodus of entrepreneurs and businesses from Hong Kong, there’s been a new surge of interest to open a bank account in Taiwan.
 And, it makes sense.
 With political unrest and uncertainty on the rise in Hong Kong, many are looking for new (and safer) banking alternatives in the region.

 In this article, we’ll explore how to open a bank account in Taiwan, the benefits, and the disadvantages.
-Plus, we’ll share what you need to watch out for and why some digital nomads, businesses, and entrepreneurs are attracted to Taiwan’s banking sector.
+Plus, we’ll share what you need to watch out for and why certain digital nomads, businesses, and entrepreneurs are attracted to Taiwan’s banking sector.

 While many people view Taiwan’s political hostility with China as a risk — it’s this testy relationship that has turned Taiwan into a lesser-known banking hub for many Asian investors, wealth owners, and businesses.
 Thanks to Taiwan’s exclusion from various international bodies, as shared below, Taiwan enjoys relative privacy when it comes to banking.